-What is vitamin A toxicity?
+What is vitamin A poisoning?

-How is vitamin A toxicity diagnosed?
+How is vitamin A poisoning diagnosed?

-How is vitamin A toxicity treated?
+How is vitamin A poisoning treated?

 If a single, large ingestion of vitamin A occurred within a few hours of treatment, the veterinarian may induce vomiting.
 Inducing vomiting at home in cats should never be attempted because it may cause severe damage to the stomach lining.
 Once vomiting is controlled, activated charcoal may be administered.
 This can decrease absorption of vitamin A by the gastrointestinal tract.
 Activated charcoal should only be administered by a veterinarian.
 Otherwise, aspiration into the lungs and life-threatening changes in sodium levels may occur.